HermesPasser/author-tracker/README.md

 comic artist api sample project made in spring boot for a bootcamp

 ## requeriments
-maven dependencies can be found in pom.xml file
 - jdk 11
 - maven

+other dependencies can be found in pom.xml file

 ## running
 run the command `mvn spring-boot:run` and interact using the address http://localhost:8080/api/v1/author